Dionne quintuplets

 The Dionne quintuplets ([djɔn]; born May 28, 1934) are the first quintuplets known to have survived their infancy.
 The identical girls were born just outside Callander, Ontario, near the village of Corbeil.
 All five survived to adulthood.

-The Dionne girls were premature.
-After four months with their family, custody was signed over to the Red Cross who paid for their care and oversaw the building of a hospital for the sisters.
-Less than a year after this agreement was signed, the Ontario government stepped in and passed the Dionne Quintuplets' Guardianship Act, 1935 which made them wards of the Crown until the age of 18.
+The Dionne girls were born prematurely.
+After four months with their family, custody was signed over to the Red Cross, which paid for their care and oversaw the building of a hospital for the sisters.
+Less than a year after this agreement was signed, the Ontario government stepped in and passed the Dionne Quintuplets' Guardianship Act, 1935, which made them wards of the Crown until the age of 18.
 The Ontario provincial government and those around them began to profit by making them a significant tourist attraction.

 The identical quintuplet girls were, in order of birth: